bhaskar-nayak/Flight-Booking-React.js-Application/README.md

 This application simulates a real-world **flight booking platform** where users can:

-- Search for flights using a dynamic form
+- Search flights using a user-friendly form
 - View a list of available flights
-- Select a flight
+- Select a flight and book tickets
-- Proceed with booking and payment
+- Proceed with payment
-- Store and manage data using a relational database

-The backend is built using **Spring Boot Microservices**, communicating via **Feign Clients**, routed through an **API Gateway**, and registered with **Service Discovery**.
+- Experience high availability with **Circuit Breaker & Fallback Mechanism**

 ---